 Centres for Vocational Excellence are characterized by a systemic approach and are expected to go further than simply providing quality vocational qualifications.
 Their activities are grouped into three clusters:

 - Teaching and learning

 Projects must include the design of a long-term action plan for the progressive roll-out of project deliverables after the project has finished.

 Who can participate in the project?

-Any public or private organisation active in the field of vocational education and training, or in the world of work and legally established in a Programme country* or in a Partner Country** can participate in the project.
+Any public or private organisation active in the field of vocational education and training, or in the world of work and legally established in an EU State or third country associated to the Programme* or in any third country not associated to the Programme** can participate in the project.

 Who can apply?